Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Acting is improv.
 Your day is improv.
 Your life is improv.

-Those starting out in L.A. want in and up, but in the end, many want out.
+Those starting out in L.A. want in and up, but in the end, many want out and down.

 All actors are directors- even when being directed and especially when auditioning alone.